-Too many incidents happen on walks in public with other dogs running over to dogs or puppies on lead which can lead to fear and reactivity.
+Too many incidents happen on walks in public with other dogs running over to dogs or puppies on-lead which can lead to fear and reactivity.
 Dogs and puppies are often on lead for a reason.
 It shouldn’t be a free for all.
-The phrase which you often hear from an owner as their dog is running out of control towards you “its ok my dog is friendly” doesn’t cut it.
-Before you know, more often than not there is an incident with one of the dogs being either attacked or the puppy or dog on lead is very fearful and becomes scared from having another dog run in their space.
+The phrase which you often hear from an owner as their dog is running out of control towards you “it is ok my dog is friendly” doesn’t cut it.
+Before you know, more often than not there is an incident with one of the dogs being either attacked or the puppy or dog on a lead is very fearful and becomes scared from having another dog run in their space.

 What is habituation?